mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 A view is code
 that takes a request
 and returns a response.
-Using Python's optional type checking, here's an example that will send a `Hello World` response.
+Using Python's optional type hinting, here's an example that will send a `Hello World` response.